Last updated on November 22nd, 2024 at 03:36 pm

-Last Updated on August 27, 2024 by Admin
+Last Updated on November 22, 2024 by James Wilson

 The phrase “hit it and quit it” often refers to engaging in something briefly and then moving on quickly.
 Depending on the context, here are 20 alternative expressions you can use to convey a similar meaning: